cripplet/entangle-server/PROTOCOL.md

 Resize
 ----

 Notify the server of the amount of data seen by the client.
+The client must afterwards send a `SYNC` packet, with `AUX` set to `1`.
+The server will attempt to keep the client buffer offset as-is until the buffer size is less than the client buffer offset.

 ### Request